Culture and Society

 Ambassador of Qatar in Syria from 1974 to 1979.

-Ambassador of Qatar in France, and non-resident Ambassador in Italy, Greece, Switzerland, as well as Delegate of Qatar to UNESCO from 1979 to 1984.
+Ambassador of Qatar in France, and non-resident Ambassador in Italy, Greece, Switzerland, Spain as well as the representant for Qatar at the UNESCO from 1979 to 1984.

-Ambassador of Qatar in the United States of America and non-resident Ambassador in Mexico and Venezuela from 1984 to 1990.
+Ambassador of Qatar in the United States of America (Washington) and non-resident Ambassador in Mexico and Venezuela from 1990 to 1992.

 Minister of Information and Culture in Qatar from 1992 to 1997.

-On the 1st of July, 2008, he was appointed Minister of Culture, Arts and Heritage in Qatar.
+1st of July, 2008, Minister of Culture, Arts and Heritage in Qatar.

 Member of the Consultative Authority for the High Council of GCC.

 Member of the Board of Directors of Rand Qatar Policy Institute.

 Founder and Chairman of the Board of Governors of the Doha Center for Media Freedom.